Sep9

 Additional Notes & Applications

-Teaches how there’s nothing sinful or wrong in wanting to know what the future holds for us.
+Note: There’s nothing sinful or wrong in wanting to know what the future holds for us.
 In fact God expects it that’s why He gave us the book of Revelation and many other promises in scripture.

-Notice how there can be a fake version of leaving all to follow Christ.
+Note: There can be a fake version of leaving all to follow Christ.
 There have been people who impoverished themselves for false religion.
 There have been people who have heard the truth of the Gospel of Jesus Christ and have impoverished themselves in a way that doesn’t reflect genuine faith.
 Don’t forget Judas is in this group of “We left everything to follow you”.

-Peter’s boast in all that they had left everything, is not as bad as it seems, because first God wants us to think about and look forward to and be motivated by our eternal rewards.-(Matt.
+Note: Peter’s boast in all that they had left everything, is not as bad as it seems, because first God wants us to think about and look forward to and be motivated by our eternal rewards.-(Matt.
 6:19) And second Jesus does not display displeasure nor does He rebuke Peter for it.
 But instead encourages Peter and the other disciple that their sacrifices would not be in vain.-(V. 29)

-God’s purpose in postponing rewards later in eternity may be for our own good.
+Note: God’s purpose in postponing rewards later in eternity may be for our own good.
 That if God gave material rewards for every good deed we did, we would get prideful of our achievements or act out of wrong motives.

 - Posted by David Costa/